 We are interested in the growing, propagation and conservation of alpine, rock garden and woodland plants, small hardy herbaceous plants, hardy and half-hardy bulbs, hardy ferns and small shrubs.
 Anyone can grow these diminutive beauties and with the trend towards smaller plots they are ideal for the modern garden - they can even be grown in a window box.

-If you haven't already tried it, take a look at our Facebook page for members - use the link at the bottom of the menu on the left.
+Keep up with AGS and other activities by Liking our AGS Ireland Facebook page.
+Notification about our upcoming meetings is posted there, and also other information on a variety of topics and events of interest to members.
+So if you haven't already, do take a look at the page - use the link at the bottom of the menu on the left.
 If you want to set up a Facebook account, you can download instructions for doing that here.
 Most of us have worries about security when posting information on the internet, so you might find this security handout useful.

 Galanthus plicatus 'Wendy's Gold' in my garden recently.
 Supplied by Susan Band, and replacing those given to me by Margaret Glynn, which mysteriously disappeared one year.
 I'm no galanthophile, but the yellow ovary and markings are delightful.
 Jamie Chambers.